Jaland/jaland.github.io/_posts/2021-07-20-tekton-task-calling-tekton.md

 # Tekton taks for callling another tekton pipeline

 The Task below will call a tekton pipeline (passed in by the `PIPELINE_NAME` param) and wait for it to complete.

-Note that the task completes successfully regardless of success or failure but adding logic to chage that shoudl be fairly simple.
+**Note:** that the task completes successfully regardless of success or failure but adding logic to chage that shoudl be fairly simple.

 ```
 apiVersion: tekton.dev/v1beta1